 Well, those eyes at the beginning certainly seem creepy.
 The nearest reference that comes to mind is the introductory scene of Paul Schrader's 1982 remake of Cat People , in which a woman is fucking a panther and their eyes look back at each other, then it cross-fades into the woman's descendant, many, many years later, while that David Bowie song about putting out fire with gasoliiiiiiiiiiiiiiiiiiiiiine plays.

 The "Twenty Eight" video starts off pretty strong by advising viewers that it contains graphic imagery.
 Scary stuff!
-From there, it opens on one of the most recognisable motifs of horror cinema: the spooky hallway.
+From there, it opens on one of the most recognizable motifs of horror cinema: the spooky hallway.
 From Rosemary's Baby to Halloween,Suspiria, A Nightmare on Elm Street, and of course The Shining (whose influence seems to hang over the "Twenty Eight" video), long, narrow, empty halls have spiked all kinds of prickly tension.
 Who knows what horror lurks around some blind corner, or rattles behind a locked door?!